Program overview

-The Bachelor of Arts in Communication – Public Relations will prepare you to deliver your PR messages effectively within the modern communications environment.
-As the nature and channels of communication rapidly evolve, professionals in the industry need to be prepared to adapt to different communication forms, styles and outlets, in order to transmit their message.
-This program will teach you how to craft, deliver and position your PR messaging to maximum effect and to operate successfully as a public relations professional in an ever-changing communications context.
+The Bachelor of Arts in Communication with a concentration in Public Relations will prepare students to deliver PR messages effectively within the modern communications environment.
+As the nature and channels of communication rapidly evolve, professionals in the industry need to be prepared to adapt to different communication forms, styles, and outlets in order to transmit their message and convince stakeholders.
+This program will teach students how to craft, deliver, and position PR messaging to maximum effect and to operate successfully as a public relations professional in an ever-changing communications context.

-CUD's Bachelor of Arts in Communication – Public Relations, will teach you the knowledge and skills to research, write, publish and edit PR content, within local and international markets and across different outlets.
-The degree will provide you with the comprehensive foundations to practice within any public relations capacity, in areas as varied as diplomacy, business, government, non-profit agencies, professional associations, healthcare companies and international organizations.
+CUD's Bachelor of Arts in Communication – Public Relations will teach students the knowledge and skills to research, write, publish, and edit PR content within local and international markets and across different outlets.
+The degree will provide students with the comprehensive foundations to practice within any public relations capacity in areas as varied as diplomacy, business, government, non-profit agencies, professional associations, healthcare companies, and international organizations.

-As a graduate of the Arts in Communication – Public Relations program, you will have the qualification and skills to pursue career opportunities such as:
+As a graduate of the Arts in Communication – Public Relations program, students will have the qualifications and skills to pursue career opportunities such as:

 - Brand Ambassador